 - Please submit payments by mail to P.O.
 Box 7447 Fredericksburg, VA 22404.

 - For information on how to submit for plan reviews, zoning requests and historic information please call 540-371-1179.

-3.21.20: County of Culpeper Announces Closure of County Buildings to the Public beginning at 8:00 a.m., Monday March 23, 2020.Staff is in the office.
+3.21.20: Culpeper County Buildings are closed to the Public.
 If at all possible, please conduct any and all business by phone or email.
 This includes general inquiries, submission of permits, plans and paperwork.

 - If at all possible, please conduct any and all business by phone or email.
 This includes general inquiries, submission of permits, plans and paperwork.
 We will accept email submission for permit and application requests. https://web.culpepercounty.gov/Government/DepartmentsA-C/BuildingDepartment/BuildingFormsandDocuments.

 - Email submission – firstname.lastname@example.org

 - Requests for face to face meetings should be severely limited in order to help with social distancing guidelines.
 We are happy to communicate with you by phone, web meetings, or by other electronic means.

 - Certain plan submittals and other paperwork that cannot be submitted via electronic means or postal mail can be left on the table in our lobby with contact information and completed applications.
 We ask that you please respect the social distancing parameters as marked in our lobby when submitting these plans.